vulcanize/ipld-eth-indexer/documentation/apis.md

 `btcSubscription.historicalDataOnly` will tell ipfs-blockchain-watcher to only send historical data with the specified range and not stream forward syncing data

-`btcSubscription.startingBlock` is the starting block number for the range we want to receive data in
+`btcSubscription.startingBlock` is the starting block number for the range to receive data in

-`btcSubscription.endingBlock` is the ending block number for the range we want to receive data in;
+`btcSubscription.endingBlock` is the ending block number for the range to receive data in;
-setting to 0 means there is no end/we will continue streaming indefinitely.
+setting to 0 means the process will continue streaming indefinitely.

 `btcSubscription.headerFilter` has one sub-option: `off`.